balancer/code-review/rate-providers/InceptionLRTArbitrum.md

 To save time, we do not bother pointing out low-severity/informational issues or gas optimizations (unless the gas usage is particularly egregious).
 Instead, we focus only on high- and medium-severity findings which materially impact the contract's functionality and could harm users.

 ## Conclusion
-**Summary judgment: UNSAFE**
+**Summary judgment: SAFE**

-The rate Provider has its price data updated by oracles, which are fed via EOAs.
+The rate Provider has its price data updated by oracles - so called operators - (with rate validity checks).
 The normal operating procedure of updating prices via a call to `updateRatioBatch` has protections against bad price data.
-However the upgradeability of the ratio feed and an EOA being able to supply repaired price data without any validity checks does not make these rate providers fit for purpose.
+The `owner` being able to repair the exchange rates without validity checks except zero rate can be problematic.
+The suggestion is to additionally add further validity checks in case the ratio is being repaired.
+Overall this rate provider should work well with Balancer pools.